 So now that you know what you need, do you have the resources to help you through the process?
-Here’s where a clearinghouse comes in play.
-VisionWeb’s insurance processing services gives you access to patient eligibility checks, claim uploads, submission and tracking and ERAs for free, among many other features and benefits.
+Here’s where a VisionWeb's Revenue Cycle Management services and electronic claim filing comes into play.

-Using technology can pay off and improve the opportunities in the practice, and for the most part, generate more revenue after operating cost as you increase the amount spent on IT.
-But also, don’t forget that you are spending the money to implement the technology effectively, so get the most out of your investment.
+Using technology can pay off and improve the opportunities in the practice, and for the most part, generate more revenue after operating cost as you increase the amount spent.
+But also, don’t forget that you are spending the money to implement the technology or outsourced services effectively, so get the most out of your investment.

 Keep learning about how to scale your billing.
 Learn more about RCM services.